Miguel Pérez Jr.: Late career (2009–present)

 In 2014, Pérez returned to the World Wrestling Council after a 20-year absence.
 Pérez showing a considerable amount of weight lost and in great shape joined Ray González in his feud against Savio Vega.
 He also resumed his feud with Slash Venom in WWC.

-In 2022 Miguel Perez daughter Nathalya Pérez made her pro wrestling.
+In 2022, Miguel Perez's daughter, Nathalya Pérez made her pro wrestling debut.
 She began her training and debuted at the Espíritu Pro Wrestling Dojo in Puerto Rico.
-Being also the granddaughter of Jose Miguel Pérez Sr made her the first Puerto Rican female third generation professional wrestler.
+Being also the granddaughter of Jose Miguel Pérez Sr., made her the first Puerto Rican female third generation professional wrestler.